 It may surprise you, but the filter will actually function better with a bit of gunk, but only up to a level.
 More junk in the filter helps capture smaller particles.
 Still, you lose that advantage once the gunk raises the pressure reading to about ten psi over baseline.

-Once the pressure of the filter tops ten PSI over the recommended range, it’s probably time to empty it of debris.
+Once the filter’s pressure tops ten PSI over the recommended range, it’s probably time to empty it of debris.
 Clear the excess goop, give it another backwash, and watch the pressure return to optimal levels.
 Read my complete guide on solving high pool pressure for more.

 Mistake #2: Failing to Brush Your Pool